A man driving a car with a woman in the passenger seat

 What are the rules for seniors having a driver’s licence in VIC?

 In Victoria, you’re allowed to drive up to any age, on the condition that you’re medically safe to drive.
-You’re not required to pass a licence test when you reach a certain age, but as you get older, you must notify VicRoads if you have (or develop) a medical condition or disability that could affect your driving.
+You’re not required to pass a licence test when you reach a certain age, but as you get older, you must notify VicRoads if you have – or develop – a medical condition or disability that could affect your driving.

 In some cases, you may be required to undergo a medical review so your fitness to drive can be assessed.
 This may happen if concerns about your ability to drive safely have been reported to VicRoads.